 The Deeper Damage

 Although you have cleaned the part of the carpet that is immediately noticeable, there can be more problems that are harder to see at first.
 Many times, the urine will soak through to the padding and the sub-floor.
 Surface cleaning will not reach these areas.
 In order to prevent permanent damage to your carpet and the area beneath, consider bringing in a professional to give your carpet a deeper cleaning.
 A professional cleaning can also remove dust and allergens, allowing you to avoid unfortunate health problems.

 Once the carpet or furniture is clean, how can you ensure that the same thing won’t happen again?
 There are a few steps you can take to make a repeat accident less likely.

 - Address problems quickly so that they don’t become “normal” behavior.

 - If your cat is spraying, make it feel secure in its territory.

 - Provide easy access to the litter box.

 - Clean the litter box often and consistently.

-There could be several reasons your cat is not using his litter box.
+There could be several reasons your cat is not using their litter box.
 It’s important to check that the behavior is not caused by a medical condition, such as digestive disorders or muscle/joint pain.
-If your cat is regularly having accidents, take him to see your vet.
+If your cat is regularly having accidents, take them to the vet.